NCAS-CMS/cfdm/docs/_sources/tutorial.rst.txt

 compressed dimensions and presents a view of compressed data in its uncompressed form, even though their "underlying" arrays (i.e. the arrays contained in `Data` instances) are compressed.
-This means that the cfdm package includes the algorithms that are required to uncompress each type of compressed array.
+This means that the cfdm package includes algorithms that are required to uncompress each type of compressed array.

 There are two basic types of compression supported by the CF
-conventions: :ref:`discrete sampling geometry ragged array representations <dsg>` and :ref:`compression by gathering
-<gathering>`, each of which has particular implementation details, but
-the following access patterns and behaviours apply to all:
+conventions: ragged arrays (as used by :ref:`discrete sampling geometries <dsg>` and :ref:`compression by gathering <gathering>`, each of which has particular implementation details, but the following access patterns and behaviours apply to both:

 * Accessing the data by a call to the `!get_array` method of a field or metadata construct returns a numpy array that is